ha5dzs/philips-hue-v2-lab-lights/README.md

 ## How to start from scratch

- Install the Hue Bridge, connect it to your local network, install the app, connect your lights.
+ Install the Hue Bridge, connect it to your local network, install the Hue app, connect your lights.
 Verify that you can control your lights as they should be controlled.

  The code needs some Python libraries.
 These can be installed with the line below, just in case they are not already installed: